Native Australian Animals Trust

 Our researchers traversed the remote rivers of the Kimberley region in Australia’s north over a period of two years, discovering 20 new freshwater fish species - the greatest single addition to Australia’s freshwater fish fauna since the first such species was described more than 187 years ago.
 Now that we know these species exist, we can mount arguments for their protection – and go searching for others.

 Species don’t go extinct overnight.
 Firstly, there’s a period of decline, and this is our chance to save them.
 Our researchers are introducing particular genes to populations that need our help to survive.
 We’re already teaching quolls to be ‘toad-smart’, breeding coral that can survive in warmer waters, and expanding the gene pool of the mountain pygmy possums based at Victoria’s Mount Buller.

 Saving species in rapidly changing landscapes

-Nearly 20,000 species are currently threatened by extinction, and habitat loss has been identified as the single biggest driver.
-In the face of human land use pressure, how do we identify which regions and habitats should be preserved to protect a large and diverse number of species.
-Researchers in the School of Biosciences are world leaders in solving precisely this kind of problem.
-Not only do they develop the fundamental tools, they also reach across disciplines—into mathematics, statistics, computation, and operations research—to do so.
-They also engage strongly with land managers and governments to see these results realized in the real world.
-Their work, for example, has identified which habitats around Perth can best protect nearly 200 threatened species.
-The outcome has been a regional plan setting aside 170,000ha for new natural reserves, optimally arrayed so as to protect biodiversity.
+In the face of human expansion, how do we identify which regions and habitats should be preserved to protect different species?
+Our researchers are world leaders in solving precisely this kind of problem.
+We identified which habitats around Perth in Western Australia can best protect nearly 200 threatened species, resulting in a regional plan that sets aside 170,000 hectares for new natural reserves, optimally arrayed to protect biodiversity.